The distribution of $k$-free numbers: Computations on cube-free numbers

 In the cube-free case, $A_3(\boldsymbol{h})$ is computed by using

 where $p$ is a prime and $\nu(p)$ denotes the number of distinct residue classes modulo $p^3$ occupied by the offsets $h_i$.
 A gap of size $g$ occurs with density

 where the sum is over all subsets $\boldsymbol{h}$ of ${ 0,1,\ldots,g }$ that contain both $0$ and $g$.
-Table~\ref{t:icecube} presents the $40$ values of $D_3(g)$ that were computed using this method.
-As a check of the correctness of the computations, $\sum_{g=1}^{40} D_3(g)$ was computed using 200 decimal digits and compared to $1/\zeta(3)$; the difference, $1.55937\ldots\times 10^{-127}$ was, as expected, smaller than $D_3(40)$.
-The empirical data of Table~\ref{t:full_recovery} is in excellent agreement with the theoretical density data.
+Table~\ref{t:icecube} presents the \upd{$50$} values of $D_3(g)$ that were computed using this method.
+As a check of the correctness of the computations, $\sum_{g=1}^{\upd{50}} D_3(g)$ was computed using 200 decimal digits and compared to $1/\zeta(3)$; \upd{the difference, $4.01206\ldots\times 10^{-167}$ was, as expected, smaller than $D_3(50)$; $\sum_{g=1}^{50}gD_3(g)$ was also computed and was as close to $1$ as was to be expected.} The empirical data of Table~\ref{t:full_recovery} is in excellent agreement with the theoretical density data.

-Over the range $1\leq g\leq 40$, we find that the quantity $\log D_3(g)$ is well approximated by $-1.9g\log g$.
+Over the range $1\leq g\leq 50$, we find that the quantity $\log D_3(g)$ is well approximated by $-1.9g\log g$.
 We remark that Grimmett's method \cite{Grimmett} produces the asymptotic formula $\log D_3(g)/(g\log g) = -\frac{2}{\zeta(3)}(1+o(1))$, and $-2/\zeta(3)=-1.6638\ldots$\,.

+\updr{ We use these results to obtain empirical information regarding the moments of gaps between cube-free integers, just as we did for the square-free case.
+Let $c_1, c_2, \ldots$ denote the sequence of cube-free positive integers.
+One may ask for which $\gamma\geq0$ does there exist a constant $\beta_3(\gamma)$ for which

+The best known result here was established by Huxley in 1996 \cite{Huxley96}, who proved that such a constant exists for $\gamma<11/2$ (and more generally, in the $k$-free case, for $\gamma<2k-1+\frac{2}{k+1}$). }

+\updr{ Table~\ref{tblCFM} exhibits some selected numerical estimates for $\beta_3(\gamma)$ obtained by computing $C_\gamma(x)/x$ for $\gamma\in\{2,\ldots,7\}$, for a number of values of $x$.
+The numerical values appear to converge reasonably well here.
+Additional values for $\gamma\leq10$ are available in the electronic supplement. }